jessefaler/TCP-Client-Server/README.md

 # Java TCP Client & Python TCP Server

-This project implements a simple Java TCP client and a Python TCP server for sending and receiving short integers over a network connection.
+This project implements a simple Java TCP client and a Python TCP server for sending and receiving short integers over a network.

 ## Overview